Life Cycle of a Bee Worksheet (8 Free Printables)

 Did you know there are some bees that live in the ground?
 Ground bees are just as important as honey bees for pollinating fruit and flowers.

-Encourage critical thinking and personal expression with an opinion writing worksheet that compares butterflies to honey bees, asking which the students prefer and why.
+Encourage critical thinking and personal expression with a honey bee writing worksheet that compares butterflies to bees, asking which the students prefer and why.

 Honey bee fact sheet

-Have fun with our free bee word search printable too!
+Enjoy exploring with our free bee word search printable for an extra bit of fun!

 What are the four stages of the life cycle of a bee?